vanheeringen-lab/genomepy_manuscript/manuscript.md

 ## Introduction
 Data analysis is increasingly important in biological research.
-Whether you are analyzing gene expression in two samples or protein binding motifs in genomic atlases, you will need external information such as a reference genome or a gene annotation.
+Whether you are analyzing gene expression in two samples or transcription factor binding motifs in genomic atlases, you will need external information such as a reference genome or a gene annotation.
 For these types of data, there are three major providers: Ensembl @doi:10.1093/nar/gkz966, UCSC @doi:10.1101/gr.229102 and NCBI @doi:10.1093/nar/gkh103, and many model-system specific providers, such as GENCODE @doi:10.1093/nar/gkaa1087, ZFIN @doi:10.1093/nar/gky1090, FlyBase @doi:10.1093/nar/gky1003, WormBase @doi:10.1093/nar/gkz920, Xenbase @dpo:10.1093/nar/gkx936 and more.
-Providers have different approaches to compiling genome assemblies and gene annotations, which effect formats, format compliance, naming, data quality, available versions and release cycle.
+Providers have different approaches to compiling genome assemblies and gene annotations, which affect formats, format compliance, naming, data quality, available versions and release cycle.
 These differences significantly impact compatibility with research @doi:10.1186/s12864-015-1308-8, tools and (data based on) other genomic data.

 You could try to find genomic data yourself, but there are many options with no clear metric for the "best" one.